陽気な

 blithe の語源・成り立ち Etymology

-Blithe comes from Old English blithe, which meant "happy" or "gentle," and it is part of the Germanic word family.
-From the idea of a light and pleasant state of mind, the meaning later widened to include being too unconcerned about serious matters.
+Blithe comes from Old English blithe, meaning "happy" or "gentle," and it is part of the Germanic family.
+The root carried the idea of calm, pleasant joy rather than loud excitement.
+Related words like bliss and blithesome show the same old sense of inner brightness.

 この単語を英単語クイズで覚えよう